When Are The Best Times For Me To Post?

 Figuring out what the best times to post are becomes much easier if we do a bit of groundwork.
 To find out what works best, it's always good to add a little bit of experimenting.

-Here are some important steps to take in order to collect all the necessary data for an informed decision:
+Here are some essential steps to take in order to collect all the necessary data for an informed decision:

 1. Choose how many times per day you are willing to publish content.

-This decision will be based on how large your library of content is, as well as the recommended posting volume for each platform - for profiles like Facebook, Instagram, and LinkedIn, it's recommended that you post about 1-2 times a day, while for Twitter you can post much more.
+This decision will be based on how large your library of content is, as well as the recommended posting volume for each platform - for profiles like Facebook and Instagram, you can post 2-5 times a day, while for LinkedIn, it's recommended that you only post about 1-2 times a day.

 2. Determine the dates/times you want to test for.